Effective Leadership: How to Find Yours

 So, what leadership style does your company primarily utilize?
 Is it helping drive your mission, vision and strategic goals?
 Does it sync with and is it fostering your culture?
 Is it helping to develop your staff and to deliver your products and services to your customers?
 If you’re not sure, just start by asking the people in your organization – they are your best source for finding effective leadership.

-Wade Pack Managing Partner, CPA
+Wade Pack Assurance Partner, CPA